Adding an index to Aurora MySQL failed due to local storage exhaustion

-This article summarizes an issue where adding an INDEX using ALTER online DDL (INPLACE) in an Aurora MySQL Version 2 environment failed due to the local storage of the RDS instance being depleted.
+This article summarizes an issue where adding an index using ALTER online DDL (INPLACE) in an Aurora MySQL Version 2 environment failed due to the RDS instance's local storage being depleted.

 In an environment running Aurora MySQL Version 2, I added an index to a large table.